 - Don’t Leave Out a Single Citation Used

 This is extremely important.
 Even if you have only borrowed an idea and paraphrased it in your writing, you should never leave out a single citation no matter how small it may seem to you.
 If you don’t give proper credit you risk being accused of plagiarism, a serious offense that could jeopardize all of your work.

 - Double Check Authors’ Correct Spelling

 After you’ve completed putting together the entire bibliography it’s a good idea to check for some of the mistakes that can easily be made when working under pressure.
 One of the most common mistakes is misspelling author’s name.

 - Cross Reference Each One for Insurance

 Lastly, be sure to cross reference each bibliographic entry against the information you included within the text.
 This may seem time-consuming but it’s important that everything listed is accurate.

 Experienced college essay service - get your admission essay written by and expert from US.

 Need help with essay?
-Follow this link: purchase essays - get your essay done by expert essay writer.
+Get your essay done by expert essay writer online.